AI Can’t Fix What It Can’t Trust: Why Continuous Security Validation Matters

 Why Human Validation Still Matters

-According to recent Omdia research, 97% of organizations report a high or complete level of trust in agentic AI to effectively test their enterprise environments.
-But that trust comes with expectations.
+According to recent Omdia research, 87% of organizations have already moved beyond evaluating AI for pentesting.
+But that adoption comes with expectations.
 Purely autonomous approaches struggle to consistently meet a high bar for accuracy because of AI’s rate of false positives.
 This is exactly why 64% of organizations identified agent-led, human oversight as their preferred operational model.

 The Future of Pentesting is Human + AI